Meteor-Community-Packages/meteor-tabular/README.md

 ## Example

-for examples and more details please refer to the original package
+for examples, more details and future updates
+please refer to the original package

 https://atmospherejs.com/aldeed/tabular